-Project start In addition to the requirements set in the latest applicable version of "GS4GG Principles and Requirements" document, the following also apply: (A/R SpecificA/R specific): The project start is considered the same as the tree planting start, that is the date when the first trees are planted.
-(AGR SpecificAGR specific): The project start is the date when the first trees are planted.
-SDG Impacts & Ecosystem Services Ecosystem services are benefits people obtain from ecosystems.
-Examples include SDG Impacts such as: (a) Carbon sequestration and greenhouse gas reduction (SDG 13), AND (b) Water supply and purification (SDG 6), AND (c) Biodiversity conservation and enhancement (SDG 15).
+3. (AGR specific): The project start is the date when the project begins to implement project activities that lead to the certification of Ecosystem Services and SDG Impacts Ecosystem services are benefits people obtain from ecosystems.
+Examples include SDG Impacts such as: SDG Impacts & Ecosystem Services (a) Carbon sequestration and greenhouse gas reduction (SDG 13), AND (b) Water supply and purification (SDG 6), AND(c) Biodiversity conservation and enhancement (SDG 15).
 Smallholders Smallholders are farmers that have more than 50% of farm work done by family members, cooperative members or neighbours.
-Tree A tree is a perennial woody plant with one or several dominant sprouts that increase its circumference due to secondary growth.
+1. A tree is a perennial woody plant with one or several dominant sprouts that increase its circumference due to secondary growth.
+Tree 2.
 For a practical use of this document the definition of a tree goes beyond the scientific definition of a tree and also includes shrubs, palms and bamboo plants.
-In any project, trees shall reach a minimum height of 2 meters.
-(A/R SpecificA/R specific): For forest inventories of these different types of trees additional guidance is provided by the forest inventory guidelines of the BioCarbon Fund^[1].
-Tree Planting (A/R SpecificA/R specific) Tree planting refers to the activity of putting trees in the ground for growth; it also includes sowing or assisted natural regeneration.

-Verification & Performance Certification Review that may take place either alongside or after Project Design Certification and must occur at least once during the 5 - year Certification cycle.
-(AGR SpecificAGR specific) The first Verification shall be completed either within two years of project implementation or Project Design Certification, whichever is later.
-(A/R SpecificA/R specific) Verification shall follow the Project Design Certification and shall occur at least every 5 years until the end of the crediting period.
-Wetlands (According to Cowardin et al. 1979) Wetlands are lands that are transitional between terrestrial and aquatic systems where the water table is usually at or near the surface or the land is covered by shallow water, and that have one or more of the following attributes: (a) At least periodically, the land supports predominantly plants typically occurring in wetlands, AND (b) The substrate is predominantly undrained and water saturated soil, AND (c) The substrate is non-soil and is saturated with water or covered by shallow water at some time during the growing season of each year.
-Workers Workers are all persons that are employed by whom by a written or verbal agreement.
-This includes permanent, migrant, parttime and seasonal employees of all ranks and categories, including field workers, artisans, labourers, administrators, supervisors, executives, contractor employees as well as self-employed contractors and sub-contractors.
-(AGR SpecificAGR specific): Excepted from the definition above are: (a) Workers employed by a verbal agreement on smallholder farms for less than 3 months per year, AND (b) Smallholder farmers themselves, AND (c) Family members of the smallholder farmer
+3. In any project, trees shall reach a minimum height of 2 meters.
+4. (A/R specific): For forest inventories of these different types of trees additional guidance is provided by the forest inventory guidelines of the BioCarbon Fund ^[1] .
+Tree Planting (A/R specific) Tree planting refers to the activity of putting trees in the ground for growth; it also includes sowing or assisted natural regeneration.
+Review that may take place either alongside or after Project Design Certification and must occur at least once during the 5-year Certification cycle.
+Verification & Performance Certification (AGR specific) The first Verification shall be completed either within two years of project implementation or Project Design Certification, whichever is later.
+(A/R specific) Verification shall follow the Project Design Certification and shall occur at least every 5 years until the end of the crediting period.
+Wetlands (According to Cowardin et al. 1979) Wetlands are lands that are transitional between terrestrial and aquatic systems where the water table is usually at or near the surface or the land is covered by shallow water, and that have one or more of the following attributes:

+(a) At least periodically, the land supports predominantly plants typically occurring in wetlands, AND

+- (b) The substrate is predominantly undrained and water saturated soil, AND - (c) The substrate is non-soil and is saturated with water or covered by shallow water at some time during the growing season of each year.